rails/rails/guides/source/asset_pipeline.md

 `tailwindcss-rails` for CSS you could completely avoid the Node dependency resulting in a less complex solution.

-### tailwindcss-rails
+### `tailwindcss-rails`

+[`tailwindcss-rails`](https://github.com/rails/tailwindcss-rails) is a wrapper gem that integrates [Tailwind CSS](https://tailwindcss.com/) into your Rails application.
+By bundling Tailwind CSS with a [standalone executable](https://tailwindcss.com/blog/standalone-cli), it eliminates the need for Node.js or additional JavaScript dependencies.
+This makes it a lightweight and efficient solution for styling Rails applications.

+#### How `tailwindcss-rails` Works

+1. When installed, by providing `--css tailwind` to the `rails new` command, the gem generates a `tailwind.config.js` file for customizing your Tailwind setup and a `stylesheets/application.tailwind.css` file for managing your CSS entry points.

+2. Instead of relying on Node.js, the gem uses a precompiled Tailwind CSS binary.
+This standalone approach allows you to process and compile CSS without adding a JavaScript runtime to your project.

-[`tailwindcss-rails`](https://github.com/rails/tailwindcss-rails) is a wrapper gem for [the standalone executable version](https://tailwindcss.com/blog/standalone-cli) of Tailwind CSS v3 framework.
-Used for new applications when `--css tailwind` is provided to the `rails new` command.
-Provides a `watch` process to automatically generate Tailwind output in development.
-For production it hooks into `assets:precompile` task.
+3. During development, changes to your Tailwind configuration or CSS files are automatically detected and processed.
+The gem rebuilds your stylesheets and provides a `watch` process to automatically generate Tailwind output in development.

-### import-maps
-???
+4. In production, the gem hooks into the `assets:precompile` task.
+It processes your Tailwind CSS files and generates optimized, production-ready stylesheets, which are then included in the asset pipeline.
+The output is fingerprinted and cached for efficient delivery.

+#### When Should You Use It?

+`tailwindcss-rails` is ideal for Rails applications that:

+- Want to use [Tailwind CSS](https://tailwindcss.com/) without introducing a Node.js dependency or JavaScript build tools.
+- Require a minimal setup for managing utility-first CSS frameworks.
+- Need to take advantage of Tailwind's powerful features like custom themes, variants, and plugins without complex configuration.

+The gem works seamlessly with Rails' asset pipeline tools, like Propshaft, ensuring that your CSS is preprocessed, digested, and efficiently served in production environments.